cisco-ce/workspace-integrations-nodejs/DOC.md

 # Getting started

-To connect your workspace integration to Webex, you need to use the [connect](./types/connect.html) function, and provide it your integration `Deployment config`.
-This will provide you an [Integration](./interfaces/Integration.html) object that you can use to access the devices and the Webex APIs.
+To connect your workspace integration to Webex, you need to use the {@link connect} function, and provide it your integration {@link IntegrationConfig}.
+This will provide you an {@link Integration} object that you can use to access the devices and the Webex APIs.

 ```
 const config = {